-(c) NOTICE OF DETERMINATION; FAIR HEARING; FINALITY.-Except for overpayments determined by a court of competent jurisdiction. no repayment maybe required, and no deduction maybe made, under this section until a determination under subsection (a)(1) by the State agency or the Secretary, as the ease may be, has been made, notice of the determination and an opportunity for a fair hearing thereon has been given to the individual concerned, and the determination has become final.
+(c) NOTICE OF DETERMINATION; FAIR HEARING; FINALITY.-Except for overpayments determined by a court of competent jurisdiction, no repayment may be required, and no deduction may be made, under this section until a determination under subsection (a)(1) of this section by the State agency or the Secretary, as the case may be, has been made, notice of the determination and an opportunity for a fair hearing thereon has been given to the individual concerned, and the determination has become final.

 (d) RECOVERED AMOUNT RETURNED TO TREASURY.-Any amount recovered under this section shall be returned to the Treasury of the United States.
 SEC.
 244. PENALTIES.